iondv/aib/README.md

 ### IONDV.
 Framework in brief

 **IONDV.
 Framework** is a node.js open source application that implements the functionality of a digital tool platform for rapid development of web applications and micro-services based on metadata and can be extended with modules.
 The main purpose of the complex of solutions is to speed up the development of accounting web applications (ERP) using low-code technology.
 This platform consists of the following open-source components: the [IONDV.
-Framework](https://github.com/iondv/framework), the [modules](https://github.com/topics/iondv-module) and the ready-made applications expanding its functionality, and the  [Studio](https://github.com/iondv/studio) visual development environment to create metadata of an application.
+Framework](https://github.com/iondv/framework), the [modules](https://github.com/topics/iondv-module) and the ready-made applications expanding its functionality, as well as the  [Studio](https://github.com/iondv/studio) open source visual development environment to create metadata of an application.
+The developed application can be launched in 80 seconds.

 * For more details, see [IONDV.
 Framework site](https://iondv.com).